-A simple damage increase.
+A simple damage increase that can make the passive Seal generation from Done Deal slightly more valuable in some situations.
 The Pyro DMG Bonus will apply to the Charged Attack that triggers it.

 When Yanfei’s Charged Attack deals a CRIT Hit to opponents, she will deal an additional instance of AoE Pyro DMG equal to 80% of her ATK.
 This DMG counts as Charged Attack DMG.

-Furthermore, Overload Yanfei actively avoids Crit Rate to prevent this passive from causing Yanfei to overtake the Electro aura.
+In an extreme case of the issue outlined above, Overload Yanfei actively avoids CRIT Rate to prevent this Passive from causing Yanfei to overtake the Electro aura.
 See the section on Overload Yanfei’s desired artifact stats for more.

 Displays the location of nearby resources unique to Liyue on the mini-map.